Active morphogenesis of patterned epithelial shells: Model

 We now discuss these constitutive equations.
 The surface elastic response is determined by the area elastic modulus $K$ and the bending modulus $\kappa$.
 The dynamical deformations of the surface are characterised by the two-dimensional shear and bulk viscosities $\eta$ and $\eta_b$ and the bulk bending viscosity $\eta_{cb}$.
 While the shear and bulk viscosities penalise in-plane isotropic and anisotropic deformation rates, the bending viscosity penalises the rate of change of total surface curvature $C_k^k$.
 The bending viscosity dampens normal deformations and prevents bending modes, which would otherwise have no dissipative cost and could result in numerical instabilities.

 The remaining contributions to Eqs \eqref{eq:tension_constitutive}-\eqref{eq:bending_constitutive} proportional to $\zeta$, $\zeta_{\rm n}$, $\zeta_c$, $\zeta_{c{\rm n}}$ correspond to active tensions and bending moments. $\zeta$ is an isotropic active surface tension, $\zeta_{\rm n}$ is the in-plane nematic active stress, with $\zeta_{\rm n}>0$ usually referred to as the ``contractile'' active stress and $\zeta_{\rm n}<0$ as the ``extensile" active stress \cite{marchetti2013hydrodynamics}. $\zeta_c$ is the isotropic bending moment, which locally favours a spontaneous curvature $C_k{}^k=-\zeta_c/(2\kappa)$.
-If the active surface corresponds simply to two parallel layers under surface tension $\zeta_a$, $\zeta_b$ (such as an epithelium with apical surface tension $\zeta_a$ and basal surface tension $\zeta_b$), and separated by a distance $h$, an active isotropic bending moment $\zeta_c\sim h(\gamma_a-\gamma_b)/2$ emerges in the surface to lowest order in the curvature tensor.
+If the active surface corresponds simply to two parallel layers under surface tension $\gamma_a$, $\gamma_b$ (such as an epithelium with apical surface tension $\gamma_a$ and basal surface tension $\gamma_b$), and separated by a distance $h$, an active isotropic bending moment $\zeta_c\sim h(\gamma_a-\gamma_b)/2$ emerges in the surface to lowest order in the curvature tensor.
 The term in $\zeta_{c{\rm n}}$ corresponds to an anisotropic active bending moment.
-In the bilayer picture where the active surface corresponds to two layers $a$ and $b$, it could arise from two contractile (respectively extensile) layers with perpendicular nematic orientation $+Q_{ij}$ and $-Q_{ij}$ (Fig. \ref{Fig:geometry}c), or more generally from differences between the two layers in the level of order $Q_{ij}^a$ and $Q_{ij}^b$ or nematic active stress $\zeta_{\rm n}^a$ and $\zeta_{\rm n}^b$.
+In the bilayer picture, where the active surface corresponds to two layers $a$ and $b$, it could generally arise from differences between the two layers in the level of order $Q_{ij}^a$ and $Q_{ij}^b$ or in the level of nematic active stress $\zeta_{\rm n}^a$ and $\zeta_{\rm n}^b$.
+For example, such differences could stem from two contractile (respectively extensile) layers with perpendicular nematic orientations $+Q_{ij}$ and $-Q_{ij}$ (Fig. \ref{Fig:geometry}c), or from two layers with parallel nematic order, but one subjected to contractile active stresses and the other to extensile active stresses.

 In the absence of external forces, deformations of the epithelial shell are driven by distributions of active tensions and bending moments, which are prescribed on it through the isotropic profiles $\zeta(s)$ and $\zeta_c(s)$, the anisotropic components proportional to $\zeta_{\rm n}(s)$ and $\zeta_{c{\rm n}}(s)$, and the shape-dependent nematic order parameter.